kasper/phoenix/docs/API.md

 ```

 - `focused()` returns the focused window for the currently active app, can be `undefined` if no window is focused currently
+- `at(Point point)` returns the topmost window at the specified point, can be `undefined` if no window is present at the given position
 - `all(Map<String, AnyObject> optionals)` returns all windows in screens if no optionals are given
 - `recent()` returns all visible windows in the order as they appear on the screen (from front to back), essentially returning them in the most-recently-used order
 - `others(Map<String, AnyObject> optionals)` returns all other windows on all screens if no optionals are given